bfuerea/ImaDev/README.md

 5. Look up "proper HTML5 + CSS + JavaScript folder structure"
 6. Long time to research best folder structure for this simple-yet-expandable project
 7. Considering in using NPM.
 Have used it before in vue.js.
 Makes life too easy (or too hard - depending on the level of focus)
-8. Decided to go simple and scratch the project or branch it
+8. Decided to go simple and scratch the project or branch it if I change my mind later